mdeib/ray_cartpole/README.md

 # Ray RLlib Cartpole

+Simple script to test out basic RL algorithms on Cartpole

-python dependencies are in requirements.txt
+Python dependencies are in requirements.txt

 ```
 pip install -r requirements.txt
 ```

-before the script is run an instance of ray must be started
+Before the script is run an instance of ray must be started

 ```
 ray start --head
 ```

-finally the script can be run
+Finally the script can be run

 ```
 python train.py
 ```

-and the results can be seen in tensorboard
+And the results can be seen in tensorboard

 ```
 tensorboard --logdir <checkpoints_directory_path>